xudifsd/libsi/README.md

 C library for interpret scheme

-Install
+Have a try
 =====

-install:
+##install library

 	$ make && sudo make install

-it also includes a tiny demo which is under `si` directory, use
+it also includes a tiny demo which is under `si` directory
+##compile demo

 	$ make demo

-to compile it, and
+##try demo

 	$ cd si && ./si
-to have a try.

 In demo, you could try following function

 	si> (map (lambda (x) (+ x 20)) '(1 2 3))

 Hope you enjoy it.